traumverloren/haute-codeture/haute-codeture.md

 ^ and make my own interactive art experience

----

-## What if

-## I made my clothing

-## interactive?

 ^ I didn't have a studio space to create an installation like Tinguely.

 ^ Apply same idea of interactivity to the most accessible form of expression I could think of - my clothing.

-^Really interested in interactions that might occur when people realize it's interactive.

 ---

 ![loop autoplay](intro-clip.mov)

 ^ I wanted to make a complete, cohesive look that was completely interactive via an app.

+^Really interested in interactions that might occur when people realize it's interactive.

 ---